awsdocs/amazon-guardduty-user-guide/doc_source/guardduty_finding-types-iam.md

 This finding informs you that an API operation that can list or describe AWS resources in an account within your environment was invoked from a Tor exit node IP address\.
 Tor is software for enabling anonymous communication\.
 It encrypts and randomly bounces communications through relays between a series of network nodes\.
 The last Tor node is called the exit node\.
 An attacker would use Tor to mask their true identity\.

 #### <a name="recon-iam-toripcaller_remediation"></a>

 **Remediation recommendations:**

-If this activity is unexpected your credentials may be compromised, see [Remediating compromised AWS credentials](guardduty_remediate.md#compromised-creds)\.

-## Recon:IAMUser/UserPermissions<a name="recon-iam-userpermissions"></a>

-### A principal invoked an API commonly used to add, modify, or delete IAM users, groups or policies in your AWS account\.<a name="recon-iam-userpermissions_description"></a>

-#### <a name="recon-iam-userpermissions_severity"></a>

-**Default severity: Medium\***

-**Note**
-This finding's default severity is Medium\.
-However, if the API is invoked using temporary AWS credentials that are created on an instance, the finding's severity is High\.

-#### <a name="recon-iam-userpermissions_full"></a>

-This finding is triggered when user permissions in your AWS environment are probed under suspicious circumstances\.
-For example, if a principal \(AWS account root user, IAM role, or IAM user\) invoked the `ListInstanceProfilesForRole` API with no prior history of doing so\.
-An attacker might use stolen credentials to perform this type of reconnaissance of your AWS resources in order to find more valuable credentials or determine the capabilities of the credentials they already have\.

-This finding indicates that a specific principal in your AWS environment is exhibiting behavior that is different from the established baseline\.
-This principal has no prior history of invoking this API in this way\.

-#### <a name="recon-iam-userpermissions_remediation"></a>

-**Remediation recommendations:**

-If this activity is unexpected your credentials may be compromised, see [Remediating compromised AWS credentials](guardduty_remediate.md#compromised-creds)\.

-## ResourceConsumption:IAMUser/ComputeResources<a name="resourceconsumption-iam-computeresources"></a>

-### A principal invoked an API commonly used to launch Compute resources like EC2 Instances\.<a name="resourceconsumption-iam-computeresources_description"></a>

-#### <a name="resourceconsumption-iam-computeresources_severity"></a>

-**Default severity: Medium\***

-**Note**
-This finding's default severity is Medium\.
-However, if the API is invoked using temporary AWS credentials that are created on an instance, the finding's severity is High\.

-#### <a name="resourceconsumption-iam-computeresources_full"></a>

-This finding is triggered when EC2 instances in the listed account within your AWS environment are launched under suspicious circumstances\.
-This finding indicates that a specific principal in your AWS environment is exhibiting behavior that is different from the established baseline; for example, if a principal \(AWS account root user, IAM role, or IAM user\) invoked the `RunInstances` API with no prior history of doing so\.
-This might be an indication of an attacker using stolen credentials to steal compute time \(possibly for cryptocurrency mining or password cracking\)\.
-It can also be an indication of an attacker using an EC2 instance in your AWS environment and its credentials to maintain access to your account\.

-#### <a name="resourceconsumption-iam-computeresources_remediation"></a>

-**Remediation recommendations:**